edofic/go-ordmap/README.md

 ## Development

-Go 1.13+ recommended.
+Go 1.16+ required due to use of `go:embed`.

 ### Generation

-Code generation tool embeds the template code via code generation itself.
-So if you're changing the template `avl.go` make sure to run `go generate ./...` twice - or first generate commands then examples.
+If you're changing the template `avl.go` make sure to run `go generate ./...` to update generated code in examples.

 ### Testing